jficz/eznap/README.md

 Setting the property to `0` is permitted and will delete all snapshots with that label.

+### Custom frequet snapshots frequency

+The frequency of the `frequent` snapshots can be set per dataset setting the property `cz.jfi.eznap:frequency` to a positive integer.
+The integer represents minutes.
+You need to adjust your timer triggers to have the same or better resolution than your frequent frequency.
+See _Usage_ below.

+Setting the property to `0` is not supported but with the current code base it will result in triggering the `frequent` label on every run of the `trigger`, equalling the frequency to the trigger timer.

 ### Retention policy

 Only a limited number of snapshots is kept per each dataset and frequency